 SEPA

-The single euro payments area (SEPA) is a framework of transactions that harmonizes the way cashless payments are transacted between euro countries.
-It’s a popular payment rail across Europe, facilitating over 43 billion transactions per year in 36 member countries.
+The single euro payments area (SEPA) is a framework for cashless payments that harmonizes how payments are processed across euro countries.
+SEPA is a popular payment rail across Europe, facilitating over 50 billion euro transactions per year in 41 member countries (including some countries not part of the euro area or EU).

 The SEPA initiative aims to make cross-border electronic payments as inexpensive and easy as payments within one country.
 European consumers, government agents, and businesses that make payments by direct debit, instant card transfer, and credit transfers use the SEPA architecture.

-Transaction fees for a SEPA transfer are the same as domestic payments.
+Transaction fees for a SEPA transfer are the same as for domestic payments.

 How SEPA Works